ccrookston/Dapper.SimpleRepository/README.md

 ### Quick Look:
 (Scroll down for full working examples.)

 Dapper.SimpleRepository can be used stronlgly or weakly typed.
-Create your repository by injecting the connection string and defining the type
+Create your repository by injecting the connection string.

 ```csharp
 Dapper.SimpleRepository.IRepositoryStrong<type> repoStrong = new Dapper.SimpleRepository.Repository<myObject>("your connection string");